-- To WiFi: Connect to the wifi network called “mobile” and use the password “summer18″.
+- To WiFi: Connect to the open wifi network

 - To each other – Mingle, refresh, load-up and laugh!

-- Group Sharing of Technology Integration: What is one technology project you tried tried in the classroom?
-How did it go?
-Do you have a sample you’d like to showcase?
+- Group Sharing of Technology Integration: What did you try in the classroom and how did it go?
+Would you like to share a student example?

 - SHORT-TERM – Some sort of technology integrating lesson or activity you want to do with your students THIS MONTH.

 - LONG-TERM – A major change in the way you teach or manage your classroom.
 “I want to do less of THAT and more of THIS.”
 It could include a blog, a website used for flipping your classroom, going paperless with Google Docs, using digital portfolios for student work, integrating project based learning using a specific tool or tools.
 There are many possibilities.
 Think of something you’ve seen or heard about that makes you “spark” and think, “Yeah!
 I want to do more of THAT!”

 1. Explore the educational value of teacher- and student-centered collaboration.

 2. Create a learning activity using collaborative tools and resources to enrich an upcoming lesson or unit you will be teaching.

 3. Identify a digital tool, a teaching strategy, or learning activity to share with another teacher when you return to your school.